learn-co-curriculum/puts-print-and-return-readme/README.md

 ## Returning Values

-What methods like `puts` and `print` allow us to output to the console are different from Ruby's concept of a *return value*.
+What methods like `puts` and `print` allow us to output to the console is different from Ruby's concept of a *return value*.

 A return value is the data returned to the program by the execution of a method, the assignment of a variable, actually...